 Discover

-Langley City has activities for any occasion, from indoor to outdoor.
-Check out a culinary tour that will amaze your taste buds, or choose to embark on an outdoor adventure.
+Langley City has many outdoor nature adventures ready for you to embark on.
 From casual strolls to self-guided cycling routes, Langley City offers 17 incredible parks, gardens, playgrounds, and pathways created specially for you to explore a remarkable outdoor experience.
 Find Canada’s largest parkour course and more activities for all ages.

 Langley City Cycles

 Explore Langley City in a different way – on wheels!
-The new Langley City Cycles trail maps take you throughout Langley City’s outdoor spaces, trail and downtown one-way.
+The new Langley City Cycles trail maps take you throughout Langley City’s outdoor spaces, trail, and downtown one-way.
 Add a pop of colour to your ride by following the Mural Walk to uncover hand-painted murals around every corner.
+Bring your bike and pick a route to get started.

 Catch your breath